 Wiesława Burnos and Marek Malinowski of PiS voted for Łukasz Prokorym of Civic Coalition (KO) for the seat of provincial marshal, who heads the provincial executive board, and for Cezary Cieślukowski from the Third Way (Trzecia Droga) to be head of the provincial assembly itself.

-KO and Third Way are part of the broadly centrist coalition that rules Poland nationally, and to which the national-conservative PiS is bitterly opposed.
+KO and the Third Way are part of the broadly centrist coalition that rules Poland nationally, and to which the national-conservative PiS is bitterly opposed.
 As a result of Burnos and Malinowski’s decisions, Prokorym and Cieślukowski won both those votes and the governing coalition now holds power in Podlasie.

 Burnos and Malinowski have been rewarded by being named deputy marshals of the province.
 But their decision unsurprisingly caused outrage among senior PiS figures.